jfransp/ExpressionParserUtil-Android-Library/README.md

 You can import the library to your own project using JitPack (just follow instructions): https://jitpack.io/#jfransp/ExpressionParserUtil-Android-Library

-The library not yet supports exponentiation since it wasn't useful for me when I wrote it - it accepts all the remaining basic operator symbols and also deals with double operator configurations.
+The library doesn't yet supports exponentiation since it wasn't useful to me when I wrote it - it accepts all the remaining basic operator symbols and also deals with double operator configurations.

 To use it just instanciate an `ExpressionParserUtil()` object (if you wish to use the internal variable functions you should remember that the variable/value pairs are saved always within the same object) - then, just use the object's functions to perform operations.
 Example: